 If you have developed diabetic retinopathy and you are service-connected for diabetes, you may be entitled to receive veterans’ benefits.

 The U.S. Department of Veterans Affairs (VA) sometimes denies a veteran’s claim for benefits.
 Other times, VA underrates a veteran’s medical condition.
 Perhaps you have experienced one of these situations.
 Frustrated as you might be, you should not give up and stop trying.
 You can still appeal your claim — and you might get the benefits you deserve.

-When a VA disability lawyer goes over your Diabetic Retinopathy veterans benefits appeal, he or she can scan for possible errors or omissions when your claim was submitted and decided by the VA — things that would prevent VA from granting you your benefits.
-A VA disability lawyer can write and file your appeal for you, too.
+When a VA disability advocate goes over your Diabetic Retinopathy veterans benefits appeal, he or she can scan for possible errors or omissions when your claim was submitted and decided by the VA — things that would prevent VA from granting you your benefits.
+A VA disability advocate can write and file your appeal for you, too.